 Can You Make Gold Magnetic?

 The answer to this question is a little complicated.
 Gold is not naturally magnetic, but different alloys of gold can be made to be magnetic.
 For example, white gold is usually an alloy of gold containing nickel and zinc.
-Nickel is a popular magnetic metal with ferromagnetic properties.
+Nickel is a popular magnetic metal with ferromagnetic properties, which means white gold can be magnetic.
 However, pure gold is not magnetic.
-This means that if you have a piece of jewelry that is made from pure gold, it will not be attracted to a magnet.
+This means that if you have a piece of jewelry that is made from pure, real gold, it will not be attracted to a magnet.
 If you have a piece of jewelry that is made from an alloy of gold, it may or may not be attracted to a magnet.

 How to Tell if Gold is Real